EdinaAdzem/QualityAssurance_SDLC_Automation/SDLC/_test_plan.md

 - Verify all new features function as intended.
 - Ensure the checkout and payment process is seamless.
 - Validate user interactions, including registration, cart management, and product search.
+- Confirm that the webshop functions correctly on multiple browsers and devices.

 ## 4. Test Criteria